BiAPoL/biapol-utilities/docs/_include/API_reference.rst

 The transform module
 --------------------
-The transform module provides functions to transform your data.
+The transform module contains functions to transform images into other domains to ease visualization and quantification of events.

 .. currentmodule:: biapol_utilities